KerimKochekov/openvpn/README.md

 ```bash
 bar@foo$:chmod +x setup.sh
 ```
-SSH to server and run script:
+Now, SSH to server and run script:
 ```bash
 bar@foo$:./setup.sh
 ```
+Once "Paste the cryptic text from your local SSH public key:" appears on screen, copy and paste public SSH key to it (for ex, in my case: "cat /home/kerim/.ssh/sysadm_ed25519.pub") and Ctrl+D to move forward.

-SSH to server once again and run other script:
+Later, SSH to server once again and run other script:
 ```bash
 bar@foo$:./openvpn.sh
 ```